-On a lighter note, anything intent based or user-consent based is safer than a pushed information in this era of privacy sensitive regulations across the globe.
-Inbound marketing is more GDPR friendly than digital marketing on those lines.
+On a lighter note, anything intent-based or user-consent based is safer than push information in this era of privacy-sensitive regulations across the globe.
+Inbound marketing is more GDPR-friendly than digital marketing.

 Digital advertising is part and parcel of digital marketing.
 Inbound marketing has nothing to do with digital advertising.